platipodium/mossco-code/doc/reference_manual/src/recipes/r17_mossco_on_mistral.markdown

 ## Preparing your toolchain

 This recipe gives instructions for the intel14/openmpi toolchain.
-On mistral, there are many more compilers (gcc4, gcc5, nag) and MPI installations (bull, intel, mvapich, openmpi) available.
+On mistral, there are many more or more recent compilers (gcc4, gcc5, nag, intel16) and MPI installations (bull, intel, mvapich, openmpi) available.

         module purge
         module load openmpi/1.8.4-intel14
+        module load intel/14.0.3
-        module load python
+        module load nco ncview python

 ## Downloading MOSSCO and obtaining external sources